• ESAGHOD 2025

 Objectives

-• Describe the mission of the ARRT and state its Equation for Excellence.
+• Describe the mission of the American Registry of Radiologic Technologists and state its Equation for Excellence.

 • List valuable resource documents available to students.